rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  But sometimes if I'm on a lower carbohydrate regimen,
 *  then I find it extra difficult to sleep.
 *  So I'll throw in some inositol.
-*  I will say there have been nights where I forget
+*  I will say there have been nights
-*  my supplements and just fall asleep.
+*  where I forget my supplements and just fall asleep.
 *  And so it's tough to say exactly what each of those
-*  are doing and in what combinations you always need
+*  are doing and in what combinations.
-*  to think about how much disposable income somebody has.
+*  You always need to think about how much disposable income
+*  somebody has.
 *  Again, get your behaviors right.
 *  Get the do's and don'ts that Matt described
-*  during the course of this podcast series right,
+*  during the course of this podcast series right.
-*  and then consider supplementation.
+*  And then consider supplementation.
 *  But that's pretty much what I rely on.
 *  Yeah, I like what you're saying,
 *  both the philosophy of it too,